eodell6502/experior/README.md

 # Experior 0.0.1
-**A minimal but powerful and language-agnostic unit and regression test tool.**
+**A minimalist but powerful and language-agnostic unit and regression test tool.**

 > "Experior" is a Latin verb meaning "to put to the test".
 It is the root of the English words "experiment", "experience", and "expert".